 Finally, a meta-analysis in 20172, which is a study of a whole bunch of studies on the same subject, recommended that you eat 1.6 grams of protein per kg of body weight per day and any more won't help you build muscles any faster.

 So how much do you weigh in kg?
 Times that number by 1.6 and that is how much protein you want to be eating per day.
 Spread throughout the day.

-Q - "How much Protein do you consume?
+Q - "How much protein do you consume?

 Hmm.
-I have significantly more protein that the figure above.
+I have significantly more protein than the figure above.
 I usually have over 2 grams of protein per kg of bodyweight.
 A little too much I hear you say?
 I am a carnivore to be fair but this figure is derived from a review by Hector and Phillips in 20183 which recommends 1.6-2.4 g/kg/day.
 So putting into numbers, I tend to eat around the upper end and consume 170 grams of protein per day.

 Q - "How much Protein too much?"

 An analysis by Guoyao Wu in 20164 summarised as follows -

 "Protein undernutrition results in stunting, anaemia, physical weakness, edema, vascular dysfunction, and impaired immunity.
 Based on short-term nitrogen balance studies, the Recommended Dietary Allowance of protein for a healthy adult with minimal physical activity is currently 0.8 g protein per kg body weight (BW) per day.
 To meet the functional needs such as promoting skeletal-muscle protein accretion and physical strength, dietary intake of 1.0, 1.3, and 1.6 g protein per kg BW per day are recommended for individuals with minimal, moderate, and intense physical activity, respectively.
 Long-term consumption of protein at 2 g per kg BW per day is safe for healthy adults, and the tolerable upper limit is 3.5 g per kg BW per day for well-adapted subjects."